After “How much will it cost”, probably the second most common question I hear (once the shock has worn off) is; “how do I build it more cheaply?”.

 Simplify the building form

-Handled well, a simple building form is architecturally better than an unnecessarily complex form anyway, for both visual and cost reasons.
+Handled well, a simple building form is architecturally better than an unnecessarily complex form anyway, for both visual and technical weatherproofing reasons.
 Lots of pointless junctions between roofs and corners add cost for no benefit.
-Handled badly or too late in the design process however, simplifying to cut costs can turn an expressive and architecturally interesting building into something bland and lifeless that will loose much of its amenity and resale value.
+Handled badly or too late in the design process however, simplifying to cut costs can turn an expressive and architecturally interesting building into something bland and lifeless that will lose much of its amenity and resale value.

-Though this may not be to my advantage as an architect, I tend to tell my clients that by far the most simple and effective way to reduce the cost of building is just to build less – primarily by reducing floor area.
+Though this may not be to my own advantage as an architect, I tend to tell my clients that by far the most simple and effective way to reduce the cost of building, is just to build less – primarily by reducing floor area.

-A well considered and more compact house can easily surpass a large poorly considered house in every meaningful way, offering better amenity, lifestyle quality and performance at reduced cost.
+A well considered and more compact house can easily surpass a large poorly considered house in every meaningful way; offering better amenity, aesthetics, lifestyle quality and environmental and energy use performance at reduced cost.

 Rather than crashing ahead and lining up builders and deals on appliances etc, lurching from euphoria to despair as the ‘unexpected’ costs of building, and of making wrong decisions start to manifest, it is probably worth investing in a decent architect, and working with them from the outset to design for the maximum ‘real’ impact from your budget.